 Sometimes, you won’t experience any symptoms of threadworms, but you’ll usually be able to see them in your poo, bedding or underwear.
 They’re treated with a single dose of mebendazole alongside strict hygiene standards.

 Below are some common Threadworm medicines.
 Please note, this is not an exhaustive list and other non-medical methods may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team